carl-angelo/fx-currency-widget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.15.

+## Clone repository using HTTP or download it

 ## Open folder location to terminal
 Make sure you are inside the `fx-currency-widget` folder